mooorkey/Prosecutor-Relocation-Optimization/README.md

 ```
 Output: [1, 2, 3, 4, 5, 6] [-1, 2, 3, 4, 5, 6]
 ```
-I've create a little function to look inside their addresses
+I've created a little function to look inside their addresses.
 ```
 def addr(item: any):
     return hex(id(item))